 Morcellation Cancer Lawsuit

-Morcellation cancer lawsuits are being filed across the nation for women whose cancer has been worsened following surgery of the uterus.
+Morcellation cancer lawsuits are being filed by attorneys across the nation for women whose cancer has been worsened following surgery of the uterus.
 Laparoscopic Power Morcellation is a procedure used for removal of the uterus (hysterectomy) or to remove uterine fibroids (myomectomy).
 The morcellator machine basically fragments the tissue so that it can be removed through a small incision.

 Why are Morcellators a Problem?